MrJSwotinsky/Python/Unit_0_Programming_Languages_and_a_Reintroduction_to_Python/Lessons/2024_09_09_Monday_Welcome_to_Python.md

 **SUCCESS CRITERIA:**
 - [ ] I can articulate what Python is all about, what is expected of me as a student, and what strategies I can implement to acheive success this year?
 - [ ] I can demonstrate how to access all course resources (e.g. daily lessons, assignments, projects, etc.)
-- [ ] I can describe at a basic level how a computer works.

 <table>
   <tr>